Roswell Personal Injury Attorney

 The burden of proof in an injury claim is a “preponderance of the evidence,” or enough clear and convincing evidence to establish that the defendant is more likely than not responsible for the plaintiff’s injuries.
 Although this burden of proof is less than the standard of “beyond a reasonable doubt” in criminal cases, it is still difficult to meet.
 An attorney can help you gather enough evidence to establish a personal injury case in Roswell.

-Common Personal Injury Claims and Injuries in Roswell
+Common Personal Injury Claims in Roswell

 A personal injury lawsuit can arise out of many different incidents, accidents and circumstances that result in injuries or deaths.
 However, certain types of accidents lead to injury claims in Roswell more often than others.
 Some of the most common personal injury claims involve: